davidfliu/seattle-earthquake-alert-thread-bot/memory-bank/progress.md

 *   Initial decision to use AWS serverless components (Lambda, EventBridge, etc.) confirmed based on cost analysis and user preference.
 *   Decision to use DynamoDB for state management confirmed.
 *   Decision to use TypeScript and CDK confirmed.
+*   Decided to use an IAM user with access keys for GitHub Actions authentication based on user preference (instead of the more secure IAM roles with OIDC).
+*   Identified the correct Threads API OAuth flow steps, including exchanging authorization code for short-lived token, then for long-lived token, and refreshing the long-lived token.
+*   Determined that the long-lived access token should be refreshed every 45 days.